statamic/docs/content/collections/docs/computed-values.md

 ---
 ## Overview

-Think of computed values as virtual fields that can be composed of data from any source.
-You could be grabbing a value from a secondary local database, a 3rd party API, or even composing a dynamic value from other fields on the entry itself.
+Think of computed values as virtual fields that can be composed from any source.
+You could be grabbing a value from a secondary local database, a 3rd party API, or even by composing a dynamic value from other fields on the entry itself.

 ## Setting Computed Values